 The second stage involved secure and safe storage for special collections on the lower ground floor.
 To address this, we again, proposed Proform, a high-density storage solution on a Multitrak mobile base, to accommodate the sheer volume of rare books and manuscripts.
 The design team worked with archivists to create an ergonomic layout, ensuring optimised access for specialists.
 The entire collection was successfully housed, with provisions for future expansion.

-“When Aberdeen University approached us to look at the storage requirements for their new building, we were a little in awe.
-The design by Schmidt Hammer Lassen was unlike any we had seen before and the spiralling atrium in the centre of the eight storey building meant our designers had their work cut out for them.
-We worked tirelessly with the library for six months and they and us were thrilled with how the final storage complemented the new building.” – Fergus Doherty, Rackline Operations Director
+“We were a little in awe when Aberdeen University approached us for their storage needs in their new building.
+The design by Schmidt Hammer Lassen was unlike anything we had seen before, and our designers worked tirelessly for six months.
+Both the library and our team were thrilled with how the final storage complemented the new building.” – Fergus Doherty, Rackline Managing Director.